Dr. Hauschka Regenerating Serum Review

 • Light moisturizing.
 It has a moisturizing rating of 2.6 out of 10.

-Lightly moisturizing: Dr. Hauschka Regenerating Serum has a moisturizing rating of 2.6 out of 10.
+According to CreamScan analysis, Dr. Hauschka Regenerating Serum is lightly moisturizing, with a moisturizing rating of 2.6 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a moderate humectancy of 5.3 out of 10, primarily due to the high content of Glycerin (est. ≈3.0%).